Segs/WebUI/README.md

 For initial configuration, copy the file `config/example_config.php` to `config/config.php` and edit any necessary settings.

+A list of timezones can be found here: [PHP List of Supported Timezones](https://www.php.net/manual/en/timezones.php)

 ## Known Issues

 Many, many, **many** issues.
 Among them: